[?] Subscribe To This Site

 True friends accept you as you are.
 It's been said of Jesus Christ that he accepts you just as you are but that he loves you too much to leave you that way.

 When you don't have God in your life, what standards do you follow?
 You think impressing others is the most important thing you can do.
-You gullibly accept advertising's command to buy this and buy that so you'll be a model citizen everybody will admire.
+You gullibly accept advertising's command to buy this and buy that so you'll be a model person everybody will admire.

 Baloney.